BluEye-Robotics/blueye.sdk/docs/video/gstreamer-for-video-streaming.md

     ```

 Running the pipeline will open a window with the camera stream and information about packet loss and camera frame rate.

+## External camera streaming pipeline
+If you have a X3 drone with an external camera connected you can use the following pipeline:

+??? abstract "Windows"
+    ``` shell
+    gst-launch-1.0 rtspsrc location=rtsp://192.168.1.101:8555/guestport_cam latency=0 ! rtph264depay ! avdec_h264 ! videoconvert ! autovideosink sync=false
+    ```

+??? abstract "Linux and macOS"
+    ``` shell
+    gst-launch-1.0 rtspsrc location=rtsp://192.168.1.101:8555/guestport_cam latency=0 \
+        ! rtph264depay \
+        ! avdec_h264 \
+        ! videoconvert \
+        ! autovideosink sync=false
+    ```

+Running the pipeline will open a window with the external camera stream.